Preference Leakage: A Contamination Problem in LLM-as-a-judge: Further Analysis

 \subsection{Real-world Impact Analysis}

 In this section, we investigate the impact of preference leakage in real-world LLM-as-a-Judge leaderboards.
-We take AlpacaEval 2.0 as a case study and compare preference leakage with egocentric bias.
-To quantify the effect of each bias type, we calculate the ranking difference of each target model in Chatbot Arena and AlpacaEval 2.0.
+While broader leaderboard coverage would enhance external validity, few student–teacher (distillation) pairs are publicly documented, and most leaderboards lack the metadata needed for controlled cross-model comparisons.
+Moreover, re-evaluating all leaderboard entries with alternate judges would be computationally prohibitive at the current scale.
+Therefore, we focus on AlpacaEval and LMArena as interpretable case studies and leave large-scale multi-judge re-evaluations for future work.
+To quantify the effect of each bias type, we calculate the ranking difference of each target model in LMArena and AlpacaEval 2.0.

 As shown in Table~\ref{tab:real-world}, both egocentric bias and preference leakage result in a positive ranking difference, indicating that both lead to evaluator bias favoring the target models.
 Notably, the ranking difference associated with preference leakage is even higher than that of egocentric bias, highlighting the substantial impact of preference leakage on real-world LLM-as-a-Judge leaderboards.